mmistakes/jekyll-theme-hpstr/_posts/2018-06-01-on-RT-and-FP.markdown

 - It breaks totality of `f: A => B`, as exceptions could be thrown for some `a` in our domain
 - It forces us to think, every time we invoke a function, that it might throw an exception, so it makes our style very defensive and repetitive

-The alternative is to make code that might fail, be explicit about it in the output type.
-Use an `Option[B]` or `Either[E, B]` to convey the fact that computation can fail.
+The alternative is to convey the fact that some code can fail, explicitly in the output type.
+Use an `Option[B]` or `Either[E, B]` to express the fact that computation can fail.
+Rather that `require` we could rather use a [smart constructor](https://www.cakesolutions.net/teamblogs/enforcing-invariants-in-scala-datatypes).
-If the type is simply `B` it means that the function is total and guarantees to work (excluding pathological situations).
+If the type is simply `B` it means that the function is total and guarantees to work and provide a `b :B`.

 ## Breaking RT: Scala Future
 Scala `scala.concurrent.Future` provides the way to handle asynchronous execution.